Heraldoe/PBDassignment2/README.md

 "a" makes a hyperlink.
 "body" Defines the document's body.
-"br" Makes a one line break
+"br" Makes a one line break.
-"button" Creates a clickable button
+"button" Creates a clickable button.
-"style" Specifies style using inline method
+"style" Specifies style using inline method.
-"table" creates a table
+"table" creates a table.
-"div" Specifies a divide in the document
+"div" Specifies a divide in the document.

 ## Describe the types of CSS selectors you know.